aswinayyolath/proposals/095-stretch-cluster.md

 - **KRaft**: As Kafka and Strimzi transition towards KRaft-based clusters, this proposal focuses exclusively on enabling stretch deployments for KRaft-based Kafka clusters.
 While Zookeeper-based deployments are still supported, they are outside the scope of this proposal.

-- **A supported Cloud Native Network technology**: To enable networking between Kubernetes clusters currently requires an additional technology stack.
+- **A supported cloud native network technology**: To enable networking between Kubernetes clusters currently requires an additional technology stack.
 The remainder of this proposal and the prototype detailed within assumes the use of [Submariner](https://submariner.io/), although there is potential for [Cilium](https://cilium.io/) support in a future revision.
-The [Istio](https://istio.io/) service mesh has some experimental support for [Kubernetes Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/) that might warrant further research.
+The [Istio](https://istio.io/) service mesh has some experimental support for [Kubernetes Multi-Cluster Services (MCS)](https://multicluster.sigs.k8s.io/concepts/multicluster-services-api/) that might also warrant further research.

 ### Design